smit-m/DA-projects/ppc-keywordRank/Google/readme.md

+The script performs scraping on Google's search page`

-Sample excel file is attached.
+ - Sample excel file is attached.
 It is the Search Query Report from a Google Adwords account